-Ultimate Care Group Limited is the governing body responsible for the services provided at this facility.
-The governance body has an understanding of the obligation to comply with Nga Paerewa NZS8134:2021.
+Ultimate Care Group Limited is the governing body responsible for the services provided at this facility and has an understanding of the obligation to comply with Nga Paerewa NZS8134:2021.
+The organisation's mission statement and vision are documented and displayed in the facility.
+The service has a current business plan and a quality and risk management plan in place.

-An experienced and suitably qualified facility nurse manager ensures the management of the facility.
+An experienced and suitably qualified facility manager ensures the management of the facility.
 A clinical services manager oversees the clinical and care services in the facility.
 A regional manager supports the facility's managers in their roles.

 The quality and risk management systems are in place.
-Meetings are held that include reporting on various clinical indicators, quality and risk issues, and there is discussion of identified trends.
+Meetings are held that include reporting on various clinical indicators, quality and risk issues, and there is review of identified trends.

-There are human resource policies and procedures, based on current good practice, that guide practice in relation to recruitment, and orientation and management of staff.
-A systematic approach to identify and deliver ongoing training supports safe service delivery and includes regular individual performance review.
+There are human resource policies and procedures that guide practice in relation to recruitment, orientation and management of staff.
+A systematic approach to identify and deliver ongoing training, supports safe service delivery and includes individual performance review.